 It could also risk reducing the community's trust in, and reliance on, BDM documents.

-When issuing a standard birth certificate for a person who has died, BDM will issue the certificate to the applicant with an annotation that the person is deceased.
+When issuing a legal birth certificate for a person who has died, BDM will issue the certificate to the applicant with an annotation that the person is deceased.

 The request must be in accordance with BDM’s Access Policy.